Saint Lucia Entry Requirements

 Prohibited Items

-- Fresh fruits, vegetables, and plants - to prevent introduction of pests and diseases (permits required)
+- Certain agricultural products, fresh fruits, vegetables, soil, and plant material from specified countries to prevent the introduction of pests and diseases

 Restricted Items

-- Live animals and pets - require import permits, health certificates, and rabies vaccination records (see special situations)
+- Live animals and pets, require import permits, health certificates, and proof of rabies vaccination.
+Advance arrangements with the Saint Lucia Ministry of Agriculture are essential (see Special Situations below)

 Health Requirements